-Learn how to manage public groups that your citizens can subscribe to.
+Learn how to manage public groups that your citizens can join.

 See the Managing Groups in a Directory guide for helpful tips and answers to frequently asked questions.